ICB-DCM/parPE/README.md

 * HDF5 I/O compatible with a wide variety of programming languages
 * Good parallel scaling to up to several thousand cores (highly problem dependent)

+**Note that this library has been developed for specific research questions and certain assumptions may not always hold.
+Use with caution.
+In particular, certain default settings may need adaptation (in particular, parallelization settings and AMICI settings such as the sensitivity method).
+PEtab support is patchy.
+Always verify your simulation results.**

 ## Getting started